nesanter/recipes/md/chicken-and-dumplings.md

 ### Base Broth

  1. Melt butter.
 Cook chilies and black pepper with a small pinch of salt, briefly.
+Run your knife over the douchi a few times and add them and cook briefly.

  1. Add onions and cook until browning.